raves12/HelloWorld/README.md

 # HelloWorld
- This is just a testto understand GIT
+ This is just a test to understand GIT